-SP533 Introduction to Clinical Internship (1-4.00 cr.)
+SP533 Introduction to Clinical Internship

 An introduction to the clinical practice of speech-language pathology.
 Students learn about report writing, case management, and the use of equipment.
 Under the supervision of a clinical instructor, students implement screening protocols, assessment, and counseling techniques.
 May be repeated four times.
 Credits do not count toward the graduate degree.
 Pass/Fail (Summer only)